soft-eng-practicum/soft-eng-practicum.github.io/_itec3870_fa18/index.md

 as Georgia Association of Physician Assistants.
 Former adjunct faculty and Admissions Panel member at an accredited PA school."
   client-url: https://www.linkedin.com/in/brian-palm-0b0ba72b/
   description: "The PA School Matcher is a user-friendly application that matches prospective Physician's Assistant school student's information with the requirements of selected schools and the demographics of accepted students into the program to show how likely the student is to be accepted.
-The results are displayed as GOOD, AVERAGE & POOR as far as changes of being accepted.
+The results are displayed as GOOD, AVERAGE & POOR as far as chances of being accepted.
 The system also provides feedback on how the student could improve their chances of being accepted."
   logo-full: images/flyer-MatchMakers.png
   logo-thumb: images/thumb-flyer-MatchMakers.png
   repo-url: https://github.com/soft-eng-practicum/MatchMakers